keithmmc/ATUproblemsets/README.md

 I tested this program using 10 as a input which returned 3.16 as the sqaure root.
 I also used 12 as an input to test this which gave 3.4 as the sqaure root.

-# 7 reading the occurances of e in a file
+# 7 files reading the occurances of e in a file #

-this program will read a text file and outputs the number of e's it contains.
-The program should take the filename from an argument on the command line
+Write a program that reads in a text file and outputs the number of e's it contains.
+Think about what is being asked here

 # <p>
 I started with importing the sys module and used sys.argv, a list which contains the command-line arguments passed to the script.
 It allows taking in an input from an argument on the command line.
 The sys.argv[0] is the script itself, while the sys.argv[1] is the argument on the command line.
 Assumption here is that the name of the file the user wants to work with, follows the name of the script, i.e. its position in the list of arguments on the command line is [1].